Optimizing organizational outcomes through collaborative leadership.

 Time Commitment and Expectations

 This part-time program is designed for senior working professionals who are eager to apply what they learn to their profession for an immediate impact.
 Our most successful students employ good time-management practices to balance this program with the demands of their professional and personal lives.
-The coursework is rigorous and requires a firm commitment to weekly engagement in course meetings and assignments.
+The coursework requires a firm commitment to weekly engagement in course meetings and assignments.

 - For each course, students should allocate a minimum of 10 to 12 hours per week outside of class times during each term for readings, asynchronous online discussions, collaborative projects, and other assignments.